SepehrLopMAN/SepehrLopMan/README.md

   Sepehr Katebi (LopMan)
 </h1>

 <h4 align="center">This is Sepehr!
-A junior front end developer, also known as LopMan!</h4>
+A junior UI/UX developer, also known as LopMan!</h4>

 ## My expertise